J-Naish/LeiaEnvironment/README.md

-# Here are all environment for Leia
+# Here are all environments for Leia
 <br>

 ## Notebooks